-- If the legislature were to enact S111/A1657, as many as 54% of New Jersey drivers could see an immediate increase averaging nearly \$400 in their annual auto insurance premiums. - Essential workers like teachers, police officers, firefighters, nurses and members of the military would be among the professions most harmed by this legislation and could face drastic increases in their auto insurance premiums. - Seniors also are disproportionately harmed by this legislation with 63% of drivers over 65 years old seeing an average \$375 increase.
+- If the legislature were to enact S357/A1674, as many as 55% of New Jersey drivers could see an immediate increase averaging more than \$400 in their annual auto insurance premiums. - Essential workers such as teachers, police officers, firefighters, nurses and members of the military would be among the professions most harmed by this legislation and could face drastic increases in their auto insurance premiums. - Seniors also are disproportionately harmed by this legislation with 70% of drivers over 65 years old seeing an average \$420 increase.